 This page shares the films on Bridge of Allan made by Peter.
 To play each film please click on the image [this will also allowyou to download the film to your computer]

 My mother’s family, the Scott family, were villagers and established orchards at Drumdruills and surrounding Orchard House.
-The first village doctor, Dr David Rutherfoord, was my forebear.
+The first village doctor, Dr John Stewart Rutherfoord, was my forebear.

-Alexander McCall Smith is an admirer of my films.
+Alexander McCall Smith and Richard Holloway are admirers of my short films.

-The first film is about Malcolm Allan of Coneyhill who has been a friend of mine for several decades.
-Malcolm, a retired librarian, has no computer.
-His cerebral powers can make connections that no computer can (like Oswald from Poliakoff’s “Shooting the Past”).
-He is the most dapper man in the village and has been for over 50 years:
+The first film is about Malcolm Allan of Coneyhill who was a friend of mine over several decades.
+Malcolm, a retired librarian, had no computer.
+His cerebral powers made connections that no computer could (like Oswald from Poliakoff’s “Shooting the Past”).
+Malcolm was a true gentleman and the most dapper man in the village:

-The next film is about the Heron who is often seen from the Bridge.
+The next film is about the Heron that is often seen from the Bridge.
 It is fondly observed by passers by who may be enjoying fish and chips from the Allan Water café:

 This film is about Bannockburn House.
 The film is dedicated to Mick Collinson:

 The next few films are about the Bridge of Allan orchards.
 My grandfather, Rab Scott (who died in 1979) was the last orchardman: